Anticyclotomic Iwasawa theory of abelian varieties of $\mathrm{GL}_2$-type at non-ordinary primes II: The split case

+Throughout, $f$ is a weight two newform of level $N_0=N^+N^-$, where $N^+$ (resp. $N^-$) is only divisible by primes which are split (resp. inert) in $K$.
+Suppose that the hypothesis \eqref{item_GHH} holds.
 Let $F$ be the Hecke field generated by the Fourier coefficients of $f$.
-Unlike the previous sections, we do not assume that $F=\QQ$.
-Fix a prime $v$ of $F$ lying above $p$ and let $L$ be the completion of $F$ at $v$.
+Unlike in previous sections, we do not assume that $F=\QQ$.
+Fix a prime $v$ of $F$ lying above $p$ arising from $\iota_p$ and let $L$ be the completion of $F$ at $v$.
 The ring of integers of $L$ is denoted by $\cO_L$.
 Fix a uniformizer $\varpi$ of $L$.
-We assume that
+Assume that

 In particular, this includes the case where $a_p(f)=0$.